OctopusDeploy/blog/blog/2022-q3/track-vulnerabilities-after-deployment/index.md

 ---
 title: Why you should track vulnerabilities after deployment
-description: A surface-level look at why you should track vulnerabilities after deployment, plus the ways how.
+description: Find out why you should track vulnerabilities after deployment, plus the ways how.
 author: andrew.corrigan@octopus.com
 visibility: private
-published: 3020-01-01-1400
+published: 2022-09-06-1400
 metaImage: placeholderimg.png
 bannerImage: placeholderimg.png
 bannerImageAlt: 125 characters max, describes image to people unable to see it.
 isFeatured: false
 tags:
   - DevOps
-  - Containers Series
   - Containers
   - Cloud Orchestration
   - Testing
-  - Everything as Code
 ---

 Dealing with vulnerabilities is an unfortunate but essential part of software development.
-Even recently, we’ve seen [high-profile examples that highlight the importance of proactive risk management](https://octopus.com/blog/octopus-deploy-log4j-response), proving that responsibility for vulnerabilities doesn't stop at deployment.
+There are [high-profile examples that highlight the importance of proactive risk management](https://octopus.com/blog/octopus-deploy-log4j-response), proving that responsibility for vulnerabilities doesn't stop at deployment.

-In this post, we explore:
+In this post, I explore:

 - Why you should track vulnerabilities after deploying your software
-- A few ways to track vulnerabilities and how to keep your users and business safe
+- Ways to track vulnerabilities and how to keep your users and business safe

-## All vulnerabilities are found *after* deployment
+## Vulnerabilities are found *after* deployment

-Let's zero in on the word 'after' from our page heading for a moment.
 It's a simple fact that software providers discover vulnerabilities *after* deployment, not before.

 There are 2 semantic reasons for this:

-- If testing picks up a would-be vulnerability before deployment, the code will never make it to an environment to be a vulnerability
+- If testing picks up a would-be vulnerability before deployment, the code never makes it to an environment to be a vulnerability
 - An undetected, yet-to-be deployed vulnerability isn't really a vulnerability until it hits an environment where someone can exploit it

-Semantics aside, it's vital to realize that you can't expect testing to catch every problem in your code.
-Problems will sneak through no matter how rigorous your internal testing, automated or otherwise, as you won't always know what to look for.
+Semantics aside, it's vital to know testing can't catch every problem in your code.
+Problems sneak through no matter how rigorous your internal testing, automated or otherwise, as you don't always know what to look for.

-And for this reason, you should never rely solely on internal pre-deployment testing.
-If you're not tracking vulnerabilities *after* deployment, then you're not really tracking them at all.
+For this reason, you should never rely solely on internal pre-deployment testing.
+If you're not tracking vulnerabilities *after* deployment, then you're going to miss some.

-## You definitely want to be the ones finding a vulnerability
+## You want to be the ones finding a vulnerability

-If you ship a vulnerability, it's best that *you* find it before someone with bad intentions.
+If you ship a vulnerability, it's best *you* find it before someone with bad intentions.
 Hackers thrive on unmonitored apps and infrastructure, and not checking for vulnerabilities makes their lives easier.

 Failure to check for, find, and resolve vulnerabilities can lead to: